AnatoliiChub/HRAM/README.md

         - `BleConnectionManager`: Manages Bluetooth state, device scanning, and the connection lifecycle ( connect/disconnect/reconnect).
         - `BleDataRepo`: Provides streams for BLE characteristic data (heart rate measurement, battery level).
-        - `HramHrDeviceManager`: A high-level manager that coordinates the `BleConnectionManager` and `BleDataRepo` to provide a unified interface for interacting with HR devices.
+        - `HrDeviceRepo`: A high-level repo that coordinates the `BleConnectionManager` and `BleDataRepo` to provide a unified interface for interacting with HR devices.

 **What implemented:**